kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/05_Roles_and_RoleBinding/README.md

 # RBAC

 This article follows on from the previous article where we created a new user, called Lisa.
-We want to give List view access to pods.
+We want to give Lisa view access to pods.

 To do this we need to make use of Role objects.
 At the moment we don't have any roles, so let's create a new role: